NVlabs/condensa/README.md

-# A Programming System for Model Compression
+# A Programming System for Neural Network Compression

 Condensa is a framework for _programmable model compression_ in Python.
 It comes with a set of built-in compression operators which may be used to